mitjafelicijan/binary-visualization/README.md

 There are two types of inputs.
 One is `image` and the other one is `other`.
-Image is a special case because most of the modern formats compress images and the result is nothings like interpreting raw images.
+Image is a special case because most of the modern formats compress images and the result is nothing like interpreting raw images.
 So in this case image is being decompressed and then visualized.

 Same goes with audio files.
 Mp3 files I provided for example are also by nature